bzinberg/m3pi_ros/README.md

 Work-in-progress to interface the Pololu m3pi robot into my multirobot testbed.

-m3pi.py implements the m3pi class, for use in other python modules
+m3pi.py implements the m3pi class, for use in other python modules.

 api_example.py - interactive python program to control m3pi wirelessly based on keyboard input, using the m3pi class.
 To run it:
 * Install pyserial